 Re:Boot is intended to be played in a physical style, where participants simulate scenes and acts in a realistic fashion.

 The following themes and situations may occur during play.
 You can of course opt out and not engage in a scene with these themes or any other, but you must accept and expect to see other people engaging in them.

 There will be signals/tools to show that participants do not want to escalate or that they want to leave the scene.

 - Alcohol, simulated and real

 - Aggression and violence (e.g. shouting, pushing, slap in the face)

 - Physical play, including simulated violence and simulated sex

 - Illness and death, loss of loved ones

 You can not opt out of the following:

-- Sleep in somewhat miserable (though possibly upgradable) conditions along with other participants
+- Sleep in poor (though possibly upgradable) conditions along with other participants

 - Help with gathering resources, clearing debris, construction, cooking